MasonR03/cs361_microservice_a/README.md

     I am available during regular working hours (9 AM – 5 PM, Monday to Friday).
     Please inform me within 24 hours of an assignment due date if you encounter issues.

-Considerations:
+Dependencies:

-    Ensure that all dependencies (Python modules like watchdog) are installed.
+    Ensure that all dependencies (Python module watchdog) are installed.
     If not, please install them using *pip install watchdog*.